Digital, Ear or Temporal Thermometer?

 temple

-the market but I have not found any good reliable
+the market but to date I have not found a sufficiently reliable

 one to recommend.
-Please let me know if you have any experience
+Please let me know if you have experience - good or

 Ear Thermometer